erlage/rad/README.md

 # Rad

 Rad is a frontend framework for Dart.
 It's inspired from Flutter and shares same programming paradigm.
-Widgets are the centeral concept, and widgets can be composed together to build more widgets.
+In Rad, widgets are the centeral concept.
 A widget can describe static as well as dynamic part of user interface.
-Rad offers widgets that are similar to Flutter widgets.
-Let's take a look,
+Widgets can be composed together to build more widgets and complex layouts.
+Rad widgets are similar to Flutter widgets.

-Here's an example written using Rad:
+Let's take a look at an example written using Rad:

 ```dart
 class HomePage extends StatelessWidget